Is it okay to use the same resume for each job?

-So, you’ve come to the interesting time of applying to new jobs.
+So, you’ve come to the interesting time of creating your resume to apply to new jobs.
 This is exciting as you go in search of your next career move, not knowing what is in store.
 But the application process can be a bit tricky, especially when applying for multiple jobs at once.
-It can lead you to question if you should be using the same resume for each application.
+It can lead you to question if you should be using the same resume for multiple jobs.

-Applying to multiple jobs with the same resume is not recommended.
+Using the same resume for different jobs is not recommended.
 Even if you are applying to the same field, each company often has their own set of applicant requirements and key values.
-You should be customising your resume to highlight your abilities that match the sought after characteristics.
+You should be customising your resume to highlight your abilities that match the sought after characteristics – customise your resume to answer their job requirements.

 So, when should you customise and when should you create an entirely new resume?
 Keep reading for our top tips and advice!

-Do you need a separate resume for each job at different companies?
+Do you need different resumes for different jobs?

 It’s recommended to not use the same resume for every job application at different companies.
 But this doesn’t mean creating a whole new resume for each application.
 It’s good to customise your current resume to highlight parts of your education, career and self that suit the criteria of each job.